Lycopsis: Distribution and habitat

 Isotopic analysis suggests that L. viverensis lived in less open environments than its distant relative, Thylacosmilus.
 On the other hand, L. longirostrus is believed to have inhabited a densely forested habitat.
 This is further supported by the lack of the remains of terror birds.

 Paleobiology

-Predatory behavior

 A 2004 study found the forelimbs of L. longirostrus were not adapted for frequent climbing and instead were better used for manipulating behavior such as foraging and feeding.
 Carbon isotope values suggests L. viverensis may have preyed upon rodents such as Cardiatherium and Tetrastylus and the litoperns Cullinia and Theosodon.